What is HSML&C?

 When and where is the conference held?

 The conference is held each year in Columbia, SC the week immediately prior to Thanksgiving.
 During the day, students will be at the statehouse, the Supreme Court, or the Marriott hotel participating in conference activities.
 At night, all students conduct all activities at the Columbia Convention Center and the Embassy Suites hotel.

 What do delegates do at the Conference?

 While at the conference, students participate in a simulation of South Carolina's democratic process.
 Acting as Senators and Representatives, students write, debate and vote on legislation.
 As candidates and lobbyists, students experience the rich spectrum of activity that constitutes our political process.
 As media delegates, students create and publish a nightly newspaper.
 As attorneys and justices, students argue and judge a legal case.
 Officers elected by students serve as Governor, Lt.
-Governor, Speaker of the House, Attorney General and Secretary of State, Secretary of Education and Comptroller General.
+Governor, Speaker of the House, Attorney General, Secretary of State, Secretary of Education and Comptroller General.

 How much is the conference?

 The Youth in Government HSML&C conference is $440/delegate.
-This includes all conference materials, hotel fees (new schools will stay in the Marriott- our main conference hotel), and one meal.
+This includes all conference materials, hotel fees, and one meal.
 New schools receive a discount for each delegate.
 Need based scholarships are available.